 RepairPals found that the average Mazda undergoes unscheduled repairs approximately 0.4 times a year, which is about average.
 Of those repairs, only 10 percent are considered serious and expensive, compared to a 12 percent average for all brands.

 What this means is that the most reliable Mazdas can easily last 250,000 to 300,000 miles (402,336 – 482,803 km) or 10 years if driven and maintained properly.

 So, are Mazdas reliable?
 Yes.
 Japanese car manufacturers are well known around the world for making dependable and reliable vehicles, and Mazda is no exception.
 The brand has even been performing better than Toyota in some reliability assessments and indices.

-Mazda stands head and shoulders above the competition with regards to ride and handling.
-Whereas most mainstream automakers reserve the fun and excitement for only their sports cars, the company goes the extra mile to make all its cars fun-to-drive.
+Mazda stands head and shoulders above the competition with regard to ride and handling.
+Whereas most mainstream automakers reserve the fun and excitement for only their sports cars, the company goes the extra mile to make all its cars fun to drive.

 This “drive” (pun intended) to provide owners with more driving enjoyment than other mainstream brands was the inspiration for the “Zoom Zoom” catchphrase the company previously used to advertise its vehicles.

 Needless to say, Mazdas typically provide better steering, braking, and maneuverability than the competition.
 A Mazda3, for instance, is more fun to drive than a Toyota Corolla or a Honda Civic, while a Mazda6 is sportier than a Camry or Accord.